Saskatoon: Sports and recreation

+Major sports events hosted

 The Canadian Crown in Saskatoon

 Saskatoon has welcomed members of the Royal Family since 1919.
 The Queen most recently visited for a gala concert at Credit Union Centre, before a live audience of 12,000 and television viewers nationwide in 2005.
 The Queen was presented with the key to the city on the same visit, after touring the Canadian Light Source synchrotron and greeting thousands of well-wishers on a walkabout at the University of Saskatchewan (the Queen traditionally stayed at the on-campus residence of the President of the University of Saskatchewan when she visited the city).
 Sovereigns and consorts who have visited include Edward VIII as Prince of Wales in 1919, King George VI and Queen Elizabeth in 1939, and Elizabeth II and the Duke of Edinburgh, as Princess Elizabeth in 1951 and afterwards as Queen in 1959, 1978, 1987 and 2005.

-Other members of the Royal Family who have visited include Princess Margaret, Countess of Snowdon in 1980, the Prince of Wales (Charles) in 2001, the Princess Anne in 1982 and (as Princess Royal) in 2004, the Duke and Duchess of York (Andrew and Sarah) in 1989, and the Prince Edward in 1978.
+Other members of the Royal Family who have visited include Princess Margaret, Countess of Snowdon in 1980, the Prince of Wales Charles (now Charles III) in 2001, the Princess Anne in 1982 and (as Princess Royal) in 2004, the Duke and Duchess of York (Andrew and Sarah) in 1989, and the Prince Edward in 1978.
 Governors General and Lieutenant Governors also pay regular visits to Saskatoon.
 Saskatonian Ray Hnatyshyn is credited with popularising his office as Governor General from 1990 to 1995.
 Saskatchewan Lieutenant Governors Barnhart, Fedoruk, McNab, Monroe, Porteous and Worobetz were all former residents of Saskatoon.

 Connections to the crown include the royal namesakes of about one hundred neighbourhoods, parks, streets, schools and other places.
 These include King George, Queen Elizabeth and Massey Place neighbourhoods, and Victoria, Coronation and Princess Diana parks.
 It was at one time considered that Saskatoon's Broadway Bridge would be renamed George V Bridge.
 Landmarks and institutions also have connections and these include the Royal University Hospital, one of four royal designations in Saskatchewan.
 Grade schools named for royals include Ecole Victoria School, King George School, Queen Elizabeth School, Prince Philip School and Princess Alexandra School.

 Existing and historic hotels with royal namesakes include the King George Hotel which has been recently converted to ultra-luxury condominiums, the King Edward Hotel, the Queen's Hotel and the Patricia Hotel.
 The Hotel Bessborough was named for a Canadian Governor General who visited the landmark under construction in the 1930s.
 The Queen Elizabeth Power Station is within the city and named after Queen Elizabeth.
 The Prince of Wales Promenade along the South Saskatchewan River is a focal point on the riverfront trails.
 In 2002, 378 Saskatoon residents were presented with Canada's Golden Jubilee Medal by vice-regals to commemorate the fiftieth anniversary of the Queen's accession to the throne.